-- A tabu search algorithm by Galiner and Hao is one of the best performing general local search algorithms for CSPs. - TS-GH algorithm (Galiner and Hao, 1997): - Initialize each variable by selecting a value uniformly at random from its domain. - In each local step: among all variable-value pairs (x, v) such that x appears in a constraint that is unsatisfied under the current assignment and v is in the domain of x, select a pair (x, v) that leads to a maximal decrease in the number of violated constraints. - If there are multiple such pairs, one of them is chosen uniformly at random. - After changing the assignment of x from v to v', the pair (x, v) is declared tabu for tt steps (except when leading to an improvement). - For competitive performance, the evaluation function for variable-value pairs needs to be implemented using caching and incremental updating techniques.
+- A tabu search algorithm by Galiner and Hao is one of the best performing general local search algorithms for CSPs. - TS-GH algorithm (Galiner and Hao, 1997): - Initialize each variable by selecting a value uniformly at random from its domain. - In each local step select among all variable-value pairs (x', v') such that x' appears in a constraint that is unsatisfied under the current assignment and v' is in the domain of v', a pair (x, v) that leads to a maximal decrease in the number of violated constraints. - If there multiple such pairs, one of them is chosen uniformly at random. - After changing the assignment of x to v, the pair (x, v) is declared tabu for tt steps. - For competitive performance, the evaluation function for variable-value pairs needs to be implemented using caching and incremental updating techniques.